P. P. Arnold: 1980s–1990s

 In 1981, Arnold returned to the US, moving to Hollywood, but returned to England the following year to raise her younger son there.
 She began working with leading British reggae band Steel Pulse and returned to the charts in both the UK and Australia on the hit 1983 cover version of the Staple Singers "Respect Yourself", recorded with British electropop group Kane Gang, which reached No. 21 in Britain and No. 19 in Australia.

 In 1984, she returned to the stage in the cast of the musical Starlight Express as Belle the Sleeping Car, after which she worked with a number of noted British acts including Boy George as well as working on several film soundtracks.
 Weeks before beginning a tour with Billy Ocean, her legs were badly injured in a car accident.
 She went ahead with the Ocean tour, at first appearing on crutches, but her injuries eventually forced her to leave the tour after ten weeks.
 Without a record contract and unable to play live, Arnold survived by doing sessions for advertising jingles.

 In 1986, Arnold returned to the rock scene, featuring prominently as a backing vocalist on Peter Gabriel's worldwide hit "Sledgehammer", released as a single from Gabriel's 1986 album So.
 Arnold also provided backing vocals for another song released as a single from So, "Big Time", and has claimed her backing vocals can be heard towards the end of Gabriel and Kate Bush's duet on So, "Don't Give Up.
+That same year Arnold provided backing vocals on Icehouse song "Into The Wild".
+An alternate techno-style version titled "Wild" from the Icehouse album Full Circle is listed in the end credits of the 1996 film Space Jam..